-RWA substantial completion means the RWA is substantially complete and the customer agency may take beneficial occupancy of the space.
+RWA substantial completion means the customer agency may take beneficial occupancy of the space.
 There may still be punch list items remaining, but the customer can use the space for its intended purpose.

 Completion is based on the scope of work for each RWA, not the entire "Project."
-Enter the completion date on each RWA based on when each RWA is substantially complete.
+The completion date on each RWA is based on when each RWA is substantially complete.

 The customer should submit an N-input code (Cancel/Early Completion) amendment in eRETA.
 If costs have been incurred on any nonrecurring RWA, PBS should follow the substantial completion process instead of this cancellation process.
 If costs have not been incurred, upon receipt of a cancellation request from the customer, PBS should take steps to cancel the RWA in RETA.